solo-io/valet/test/e2e/gloo/two-phased-canary/part2/template.md

 to Envoy.
 That way, the mistake won't cause working routes to get removed, and as soon as the configuration is repaired, Envoy will start receiving updates again.
 This isn't foolproof - it only works as long as Gloo and Envoy have that last known configuration in memory, and won't survive pod restarts.
-But it preserves decent degradation semantics in the event of a problem.
+But it preserves decent degradation semantics in the event of a problem, and is often the ideal behavior for a particular use case.

 Let's see what that looks like in our use case.
 Let's simulate the echo team writing configuration that is invalid, by referencing an upstream destination that doesn't exist.